pjdijxhoorn/Milestone-project-3/readme.md

     ![register functions.](static/images/register.PNG)

 - ### Add recipes
     - As a user when logged in you can add recipes by clicking the add recipe button on the navbar.
 Here you find a form to fill in all the data of the recipe.
+Adding photos is done by url next block we will learn about how to add photo's in other ways.

     ![add recipe functions.](static/images/addrecipe.PNG)